apache/incubator-retired-gearpump-site/docs/0.3/concepts.md

 An application is a DAG of processors.
 Each processor handles messages.

 ![](img/dag.png)
-Figure 3: Processor DAG
+Figure: Processor DAG

 ## Streaming Task and Partitioner

 For streaming application type, Task is the minimum unit of parallelism.
 In runtime, each Processor is parallelized to a list of tasks, with different tasks running in different executor.
 You can define Partitioner to denote the data shuffling rule between upstream processor tasks and downstream processor tasks.

 ![](img/shuffle.png)
-Figure 4: Task Data Shuffling
+Figure: Task Data Shuffling